-This appendix provides detailed profiles for each of the 72 countries in the Transitions Performance Index 2020, the European Union (EU) and the world.
+This appendix provides detailed profiles for each of the 72 countries in the Transitions Performance Index 2021, the European Union (EU) and the world.

-Please see Appendix III Technical notes for details on computations and modelling choices, such as weights, upper and lower goalposts for normalisation, aggregation, etc. And refer to Appendix IV Sources and definitions for details on indicators.
+Please see Appendix III - Technical notes for details on computations and modelling choices, such as weights, upper and lower goalposts for normalisation, aggregation, etc. And refer to Appendix IV - Sources and definitions for details on indicators.

-1. The first box, below the country name, includes four key context indicators for all countries: Population in million inhabitants; Gross Domestic Product (GDP) per capita in current Purchasing Power Parity dollars (PPP\$); GDP in billion PPP\$; and trade as a percentage of GDP.
+1. The first box, below the country name, includes four key context indicators for all countries: Population in million inhabitants1; Gross Domestic Product (GDP) per capita in current Purchasing Power Parity dollars (PPP\$); GDP in billion PPP\$2; and trade as a percentage of GDP3.

-EU countries and a few other countries include the Summary Innovation Index score [0-100]; EU countries and the United Kingdom include the Digital Economy and Society Index score [0-100].
+EU countries and a few other countries include the International Digital Economy and Society Index score [0-100] as well as the European Skills Index [0-100] and the Gender Equality Index Score [0-100]4.

-2. The 'Ranks and scores' table includes, for the TPI and each of the four transitions (economic, social, environmental and governance), each country's 2019 ranks and scores, the weighted average arithmetic score for the 72 countries (the 'World' score), the simple arithmetic average scores for the income group and geographical region to which the country pertains, and the EU score.
+2. The 'Ranks and scores' table includes, for the TPI and each of the four transitions (economic, social, environmental and governance), each country's 2021 ranks and scores, the weighted average arithmetic score for the 72 countries (the 'World' score), the simple arithmetic average scores for the income group and geographical region to which the country pertains, and the EU score.

-Income group is defined according to the World Bank Income Group Classification (July 2019): lower-middle income; uppermiddle income; and high income (the 2020 TPI does not include low income countries).
-Geographical regions include the Americas; Europe and Central Asia; Middle East and Africa; and South East Asia and Pacific.
+Income group is defined according to the World Bank Income Group Classification (July 2020): lower-middle income; uppermiddle income; and high income (the 2021 TPI does not include low-income countries)5.
+Geographical regions include the Americas; Europe and Central Asia; Middle East and Africa; and South-East Asia and Pacific.
 The EU is a distinct category included in all country profiles.

-Scores are normalised in the [0-100] range; rankings range from 1 to 72; the EU and world scores are not ranked.
+Scores are normalised in the [0-100] range; rankings range from 1 to 72; the EU and World scores are not ranked.